qyp2000/XPSR/README.md

 }
 ```
 ## Contact
+The construction of the codes are relatively rushed, and there may be many problems.
 Please feel free to contact: `qyp21@mails.tsinghua.edu.cn`.
-I am very happy to communicate with you and will maintain this repository during my free time.
+I am very pleased to communicate with you and will maintain this repository during my free time.

 ## Acknowledgments
 Some codes are brought from [PASD](https://github.com/yangxy/PASD) and [SeeSR](https://github.com/cswry/SeeSR).
 Thanks for their excellent works.